adminera/webscrape-tutorial/README.md

 # Features

 - Exports data as CSV for reviewing (headers can be adjusted)
-- Automates login to scrape content behind login wall
+- Automates login to scrape content behind login wall using selenium
 - Uses Exceptions to handle errors

 ---